hungwnguyen/Auto-UI/faq.md

 ### Q: Why do some images appear as Magenta/Pink squares?
 **A:** This occurs when the AI detects an element but cannot find a matching image in your **Templates** list.
 Ensure the filename of your sprite matches the element name in the detection data.

+### Q: Why do I need to match the Game View ratio to the image ratio?
+**A:** The tool calculates positions based on the screenshot's dimensions.
+If your Game View or Canvas has a different aspect ratio, the anchors and positions may shift during the `ApplyLayout` process.

+### Q: Can I use custom fonts or button designs?
+**A:** Yes.
+The tool uses prefabs located at `Assets/Auto UI Generator/Editor/Prefabs/`.
+* **For Text:** Customize `Text.prefab` to set your default Font Asset.
+* **For Buttons:** Customize `Button.prefab` to set your default transitions and scripts.